 yarn create next-app

-With this one command, you can configure your project.
+With this one command, you will set up the project.
 For those who want to know more, we recommend the official Learn Next tutorial.

-This will help you understand how to navigate between pages, add static assets, and retrieve data.
-Once this is done, you will be ready to build your first Next.js application.
+It helps you understand how to navigate between pages, add static assets, and fetch data.
+Once this is complete, you will be ready to build your first Next.js application.

 The recommended platform is, of course, Vercel.
-The company's CDN is designed at the edge and supports features such as incremental static generation.
-First, the page is input into a durable store (S3), then the path name is purged, allowing users to see the latest content.
+Their CDN is designed for the edge and supports features like incremental static generation.
+First, the page is input into a durable store (S3), and then the pathname is purged so that users can see the latest content.

-Preview mode works seamlessly on the Vercel platform, just like the fallback function.
-Once you connect your repository, no additional settings are needed and everything will work immediately.
+Preview mode works seamlessly on the Vercel platform, just like the fallback feature.
+Once you connect the repository, everything works immediately without any additional configuration.

-If for some reason you do not want to use Vercel, you can deploy Next.js to any modern hosting platform such as Netlify, Render, AWS, DigitalOcean, etc. Netlify manages a special next-on-netlify package that enables server-side rendering for pages.
-Features such as incremental static regeneration, fallbacks, and previews do not work the same as Vercel, so it is not a one-to-one replacement.
+If you do not want to use Vercel for any reason, you can implement Next.js on any modern hosting platform such as Netlify, Render, AWS, or DigitalOcean.
+Netlify manages a special next-on-netlify package that enables server-side rendering of pages.
+Features like static image differential playback, fallback, and preview do not function exactly the same as Vercel, so it is not a one-to-one replacement.

 2-8 Conclusion